-A deferred outflow of resources represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense) until that future time.
-Deferred outflows relate to the GASB Statement No. 68 pension liability.
+A deferred outflow of resources represent a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense) until that future time.
+Deferred outflows relate to the GASB Statement No. 68 - Accounting and Financial Reporting for Pensions.
 Details of the account are included in Note 6.